 The inability to work due to a physical or mental condition can lead to financial difficulties.
-If you are earning a paycheck, how can you pay for your daily needs or make sure you get all of the medical help you require?
+If you aren’t earning a paycheck, how can you pay for your daily needs or make sure you get all of the medical help you require?
 It can be a discouraging position to find yourself in, but there could be disability benefits available to you from the Social Security Administration.

-There are two types of disability benefits, Supplemental Security Income and Social Security Disability Insurance.
+There are two types of disability benefits: Supplemental Security Income and Social Security Disability Insurance.
 Knowing the difference between these two options is important as you prepare your claim and take the appropriate steps necessary to secure the benefits you need.
 The difference between these two programs is significant, as they help two distinct groups of people who are unable to work because of a disability.

 What is SSDI?

 Social Security Disability Income is a program designed to help individuals who are currently unable to work but have a specific type of work history.
 These benefits come from certain types of taxes collected from employees’ paychecks.
-This mean that, if you have never been able to work or do not have a sufficient work history, you are not eligible for SSDI benefits.
+This means that, if you have never been able to work or do not have a sufficient work history, you are not eligible for SSDI benefits.

 You must also have a genuine disability, expected to last for at least 12 months or the rest of your life, in order to qualify for these benefits.
 Your earnings record will determine the amount of SSDI benefits you will receive, and there is a certain waiting period you will have to go through in order for the SSA to determine that your disabling condition legitimately impacts your ability to work.